Explore health content from A to Z.

 I need information about...

-Hepatitis is a disease that harms the liver.
-There are three main types.
-Hepatitis A spreads through oral sex or infected food.
-Types B and C spread through body fluids or infected needles.
+Hepatitis is a disease that harms the liver through inflammation.
+There are three main types of hepatitis viruses that can harm the liver.
+Hepatitis A spreads through oral sex or food contaminated with feces.
+Types B and C spread through body fluids, sex, or infected needles.
 Hepatitis can be treated, but the virus often stays in the body.
-In some cases, this can lead to severe liver damage and even death.
+Hepatitis B is controllable and curable.
+In some cases, hepatitis can lead to severe liver damage and even death.
 There is a vaccine to help prevent hepatitis A and B. If you’re at risk, ask your doctor about the hepatitis vaccine.
-(Note: No vaccine is available to prevent hepatitis C.)
+(Note: No vaccine is available to prevent hepatitis C.) Other types of hepatitis can be caused by fat in the liver, alcohol, drugs, herbs, medications, toxins, or immune or genetic conditions.

-Hepatitis may not show symptoms for months, or even years.
-But over time, liver damage causes serious health problems.
+Hepatitis may not show symptoms for months, or even years, after the start of the disease.
+But over time, liver damage may cause serious health problems.

 Hepatitis A can be treated with rest and medications.
-For types B and C, you will be referred to a special doctor.
+For types B and C, you will be referred to a special health care provider.
 He or she can help you learn more about the disease and how to manage it.
 You will also have checkups to make sure your liver is still working properly.

 Hepatitis B and C can stay in the body and keep damaging the liver.
 After many years, a liver transplant may be needed.